MSBtheDestroyer/performance-and-diagnostics/README.md

-WordPress to run some general diagnostics and checks for optimization
+WordPress plugin to run some general diagnostics and checks for optimization